-Plugboats ELECTRONS is an occasional collection of electric boat news and electric boating items that we have written about before and are updating, or items are going to write about but are waiting for more information / developments – or items that are just tidbits you might find interesting.
+Plugboats WaVeS is an occasional collection of electric boat news and electric boating items that we have written about before and are updating, or items are going to write about but are waiting for more information / developments – or items that are just tidbits you might find interesting.

 - a Gussies nominated 3D printed boat – 3DAak